Mutual TLS Client Authentication

 Client Authentication with Mutual TLS

-Since mutual TLS requires the client to be able to securely store the private key the authentication mechanism is only suitable for confidential clients.
-When obtaining the access token at the Token Endpoint the authorization server typically requires the client to authenticate before returning the token.
-In its core specification the OAuth 2.0 protocol defines a shared-secret method of client authentication but opens up for other authentication methods as well.
+Since mutual TLS requires the client to be able to securely store the private key, the authentication mechanism is only suitable for confidential clients.
+When obtaining the access token at the token endpoint, the authorization server typically requires the client to authenticate before returning the token.
+In its core specification, the OAuth 2.0 protocol defines a shared-secret method of client authentication but opens up for other authentication methods as well.
 OAuth 2.0 Mutual-TLS client authentication is an example of an additional method for client authentication.
-When using mutual TLS the access token provided by the authorization server can be bound to the client's certificate.
-Mutual TLS certificate-bound access tokens prevent other (unauthorized) clients to re-use the tokens.
+When using mutual TLS, the access token provided by the authorization server can be bound to the client's certificate.
+Mutual TLS certificate-bound access tokens prevent other (unauthorized) clients from reusing the tokens.

 There are two distinct methods using mutual TLS client authentication: